MolluskARK/MolluskARK-Plugins/README.md

 Compiled plugins can be found in **Publish/**.

 ## Plugins
+### CryopodBlock v0.1
+Block Cryopods from releasing in areas defined by config file.
+The `CryopodBlock.zones` console command shows blocked areas.</br></br>
+This plugin works by inserting a native function call into the Cryopod's CanDeploy Blueprint script function.

 ### DinoStatsDisplay v0.3
 Formerly known as SpyglassStats.</br></br>
 Display dino stats as a notification when players: